 Gaming mice are getting more and more expensive with an increase in their specifications and build quality.
 In modern-day gaming, they play a vital role in the survival of the in-game characters and getting an edge over the opponent in competitive online games.
-To find affordable options, the gaming mice under $50 are the best bet considering the features and the lowest lagging at this price range.
+To find an affordable mouse, the gaming mice under $50 is the best bet considering the features and the lowest lagging at this price range.

 6 Best Gaming Mice Under $50